MKme/ResQ/README.md

 # System Overview
 <img src="https://github.com/MKme/ResQ/blob/master/Photos/Flow%20Diagram.png" width="500"/>

-# Reviewing Search Results Data
+# Reviewing a Search Result Data Recording

+All data is stored to the SD card while the unit is powered on.
+Perorm any search then afterward- remove the SD card and download the contents to your PC.
+The file it datalog.txt

+You can manually review the hits and plot them one by one in Google Maps or any other map software or you can do them all at once.

-To Review the hits recorded from SD card- download the datalog.txt file, change to CSV extension, remove the uneeded columns (only need MAC, Lat and Long) upload to Google maps as done here https://www.youtube.com/watch?v=SLMzhOoA29M
+To review ALL the hits recorded from SD card- download the datalog.txt file, change to CSV extension, remove the uneeded columns (only need MAC, Lat and Long) upload to Google maps as done here https://www.youtube.com/watch?v=SLMzhOoA29M

 You can then see all the MAC addresses plotted on a map!